nilutz/Connectfour/README.md

 	pip install buildozer

-some tips for building:
+some tips for building on OSX:
-* use path to connectfour folder without spaces (is os bug)
 * cd to folder one before connectfour and run buildozer osx release
-* if building of osx: change osx.py in buildozer from builddir to build_dir (is bug)
 * use provided buildozer.spec
+* if builddir error: change osx.py in buildozer from builddir to build_dir ...pullrequest!
 * if venv error try downgrading to python 2.7.9

 =========